Henry Maguire

-Henry Maguire was born in Bath, England in 1943.
-He is an art historian, specialising in Byzantine art, and Professor Emeritus at Johns Hopkins Krieger School of Arts and Sciences in the History of Art Department.
+Henry P. Maguire (born 1943) is an English art historian, specialising in Byzantine art, and Professor Emeritus at Johns Hopkins Krieger School of Arts and Sciences in the History of Art Department.
 Between 1991-1996, he was Director of Byzantine Studies at Dumbarton Oaks, a research institute of Harvard University.

-In 2020, a collection of essays were published in honour of Maguire, The Eloquence of Art: Essays in Honour of Henry Maguire, edited by Andrea Olsen Lam and Rossitza Schroeder (New York: Routledge, ISBN 0815394594).
+In 2020, a collection of essays were published in honor of Maguire, The Eloquence of Art: Essays in Honour of Henry Maguire, edited by Andrea Olsen Lam and Rossitza Schroeder (New York: Routledge, ISBN 0815394594).

-Education
+Early life and education

+Maguire was born in Bath, England in 1943.
 In 1962 he attended King's College, Cambridge for undergraduate study where he spent one year studying archaeology and anthropology, later transferring to art history.
 He completed his graduate studies on the Bliss Fellowship, divided between one year each at the Courtauld Institute of Art and Harvard University.
 He has a special interest in Byzantine art and has published extensively.